 - A chain-breaking tool

 - Always wear safety gloves and safety goggles when working on or with a chainsaw.

 - Be sure that your chainsaw blade and engine are not hot from use.
-You should allow it to cool down on the off chance that you have quite recently used your chainsaw before doing any work on it.
+It would help if you allowed it to cool down on the off chance you have quite recently used your chainsaw before doing any work on it.